gruhn/vue-qrcode-reader/README.md

 A set of Vue.js components, allowing you to detect and decode QR codes, without leaving the browser.

-* `QrcodeStream` accesses the device camera and continuously scans the incoming frames.
+* :movie_camera: `QrcodeStream` accesses the device camera and continuously scans the incoming frames.
-* `QrcodeDropZone` renders to an empty region where you can drag-and-drop images to be decoded.
+* :put_litter_in_its_place: `QrcodeDropZone` renders to an empty region where you can drag-and-drop images to be decoded.
-* `QrcodeCapture` is a classic file upload field, instantly scanning all files you select.
+* :open_file_folder: `QrcodeCapture` is a classic file upload field, instantly scanning all files you select.

 All components are responsive.
 What doesn't fit your layout can be customized.